Find a School

 *Please note that twin rooms are only available to students travelling together.
 If you book a twin room but are travelling alone, you will be swapped to a single room.

 Depending on availability, we may also be able to arrange lodging in a local hotel for you.
 This is provided on a by-request basis; please contact us for further details.

-All accommodation is available before 16:00 on the Sunday before your course starts; you should check-out before 12:00 (noon) on the Sunday after your course ends.
+All accommodation is available from 16:00 on the Sunday before your course starts; you should check-out by 12:00 (noon) on the Sunday after your course ends.
 We may be able to arrange additional nights on arrival and/or departure for you if needed.
 Kindly note that we need to know about these as far in advance as possible.

 Our Club 50+ course in Salamanca includes a selection of exceptional social and cultural activities, each conducted in Spanish.
 This approach helps you to continue to excel by maintaining your linguistic immersion and complementing your classroom learning with experience in real-life scenarios.
 As well as being educational, the activities are designed to be fun and to help you make friends during your time at our language school.